dyfet/hitycho/README.md

 # About HiTycho

 HiTycho is my high performance / HPC template library for parallel computing in C++ using HPX.
-It implies that Busudo is ``Low Tycho``.
-Basically, it is a carefully curated re-thinking of Busudo and ModernCLI headers re-written specifically for use with the HPX runtime for writing parallel computing and distributed super-computing applications.
-HiTycho is purely header-only specifically to avoid injecting any optional hpx libry components a given header may use as a mandated link-time dependency.
+It implies that Busuto is ``Low Tycho``.
+Basically, it is a carefully curated re-thinking of Busuto and ModernCLI headers re-written specifically for use with the HPX runtime for writing parallel computing and distributed super-computing applications.
+HiTycho is purely header-only specifically to avoid injecting any optional hpx library components a given header may use as a mandated link-time dependency.

 While both ModernCLI and HiTycho are header-only C++ libraries, there are also differences in how this package is maintained.
 For example, all headers use hitycho/common.hpp and individual header files are not intended to be purely stand-alone like they are in ModernCLI.
-This also conforms with Busudo.
+This also conforms with Busuto.
 Some stylistic aspects and practices are also meant to better fit with the HPX runtime.
 C++17 Type traits and other compiler assisted code generation is used by default and more commonly than were in the ModernCLI codebase.